-With many of us heading back to work this week after the holiday period, it is the perfect time to think about our future, career and what we do on a daily basis to make sure it is still relevant for us.
+Now is the perfect time to think about our future, careers and what we do on a daily basis to make sure it is still relevant for us.

 If you can associate with any of five signs below it might be time to start thinking about making a career change.